 Examples of New Zealand’s world-leading role are:

 New Zealanders’ values also encompass perceptions about the country’s place in the world.
 New Zealanders have never been ‘isolationist’.
 A remote island nation, dependent on external trade for its prosperity and, ultimately, on the support of larger powers for its security, could hardly adopt such a perspective.
-At the outset New Zealanders took pride in membership in the British Empire, and would have seen little alternative to it.
+At the outset New Zealanders took pride in membership of the British Empire, and would have seen little alternative to it.
 A taste for military adventure and a degree of colonialism of their own in the Pacific were also among the values honoured by 19th- and early 20th-century New Zealanders.

 In any community formed from people of different cultural backgrounds, there will be different sets of values, which can be politically meaningful.
 Immigrants maintaining strong links with their country of origin may adhere to beliefs more common in those countries, and will take a greater interest in what is occurring ‘back home’ than will most New Zealanders.
 In the early 20th century Irish immigrants were concerned about Irish home rule.
 In the early 21st century many migrants from the Pacific Islands maintain strong family connections with their island of origin – Samoa, Cook Islands, Niue, Tokelau and Tonga being the islands with the largest numbers of migrants in New Zealand.
 Their values of family loyalty lead them, in many cases, to make regular, substantial remittances (payments) to family members back home.